softerhardware/CWKeyer/README.md

 You can find more details about how to work with git submodules on the internet.

-### Teeny Libraries
+### Teensy Libraries

 Current development is done using [Arduino IDE 1.8.19](https://www.arduino.cc/en/software) and [Teensyduino 1.56](https://www.pjrc.com/teensy/td_download.html).
-Please make sure those are installe.
+Please make sure those are installed.

 Updated libraries are required for glitchless 48kHz audio with the CW keyer hardware.
 These libraries are provided in this git repository.
 An easy way to use these libraries is to add symbolic links to the new libraries from the arduino IDE install.
 This is described below for Linux and MacOS systems.